This information is current as of December 1, 2022

 - Ensure COVID-19 hazards are addressed by the company’s Accident Prevention Program, or equivalent safety program.

-- Keep employees who have tested positive or are symptomatic for COVID-19 out of the workplace for at least five days, per Washington State Department of Health guidance.
+- Keep employees who have tested positive or are symptomatic for COVID-19 out of the workplace for at least five days or ensure effective controls are implemented.